orlp/pyth5/README.rst

-Or even better, use nose (`pip3 install nose`) and run `nosetests`. nose has all kinds of amazing plugins and tools, for example if you install Ned Batchelder’s coverage plugin (`pip3 install coverage`) and run `nosetests --with-coverage` you get a code coverage summary for the testsuite.
+Or even better, use nose (`pip3 install nose`) and run `nosetests`. nose has all kinds of amazing plugins and tools, for example if you install Ned Batchelder’s coverage plugin (`pip3 install coverage`) and run `nosetests --with-coverage --cover-html --cover-package pyth_lang` you get a code coverage summary for the testsuite.